 1. You Might Need to Take Some Vitamins (Specifically B12)

 When I first cut meat out of my diet I told my medical doctor that I was feeling quite tired.
 He told me to take B12 and explained that the vitamin would improve my energy levels.
 What he didn’t explain was that B12 is also crucial for brain health.
-To avoid becoming B12 sufficient, I take a supplement that’s GMO-free and certified organic.
+To avoid becoming B12 deficient, I take a supplement that’s GMO-free and certified organic.
 There are also a few other supplements that plant-based eaters might need to take, including Vitamin D, Calcium, and Iron.

 2. Going Plant-Based Doesn’t Automatically Mean You’re Eating Healthy